easyintent/quickref-document/README.md

 If conversion done without error, `quickref.sqlite` will be generated on the same directory.

-Browse android git quick reference application project, copy `quickref.sqlite` to the `assets` folder and increase database version number in the `version.properties` file.
+Go to android git quick reference application project, copy `quickref.sqlite` to the `assets` folder and increase database version number in the `version.properties` file.
 Build and run the application.